scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Introduction
 ------------

 The exploration of n-dimensional datasets is a common practice in many areas of science.
-However, one of its drawbacks is that the size of the datasets can become very large, which can slow down the exploration process significantly.
-In this paper, we demonstrate how Blosc2 NDim can be used to accelerate the exploration of n-dimensional datasets.
+However, one of its drawbacks is that the explored datasets size can become very large, which will slow down the exploration process significantly.
+In this paper, we demonstrate how Blosc2 NDim can be used to accelerate the exploration of huge n-dimensional datasets.

 Blosc is a high-performance compressor optimized for binary data.
-Its design enables faster transmission of data to the processor cache than the traditional, non-compressed, direct memory fetch approach using an OS call to memcpy().
-This can be helpful not only in reducing the size of large datasets on-disk or in-memory, but also in accelerating memory-bound computations, which are typical in modern data processing.
+Its design enables faster transmission of data to the processor cache than the traditional, non-compressed, direct memory fetch approach using an OS call to ``memcpy()``.
+This can be helpful not only in reducing the size of large datasets on-disk and in-memory, but also in accelerating memory-bound computations, which are typical in big data processing.

 Blosc uses the blocking technique :cite:`FA10-starving-cpus` to minimize activity on the memory bus.
 The technique divides datasets into blocks small enough to fit in the caches of modern processors, where compression/decompression is performed.
-Blosc also takes advantage of SIMD (SSE2, AVX2, NEON…) and multi-threading capabilities in modern multi-core processors to maximize the speed of compression/decompression.
+Blosc also takes advantage of SIMD (SSE2, AVX2, NEON…) and multi-threading capabilities in modern multi-core processors to maximize the compression/decompression speed.

 .. figure:: sum_openmp-rainfall.png
    :scale: 40%